Program Detail

 • Enjoy nature's breathtaking beauty and cultural hospitality.

-• Exposure to Himalayan geography, culture, and lifestyle
+• Exposure to the Himalayan geography, culture, and lifestyle

 The principles of the classroom in Nature